HEEM86/Reverse-Eng/README.md

 **Summary**

+To begin the application download and install all the npm install packages.

 JS Folder: Starts to application
 The application begins in the js folder with the signup, members and login js files.
 These folders take in the values of a new user trying to register or an existing user loggin in.
 So, the user chooses to sign in as an existing member or a new user to sign up.